Intrinsic antiferromagnetic half-metal and topological phases from the ferrovalley states of the sliding bilayer altermagnets: Non-relativistic ferrovalley electronic structures

 Here the distance between two orbitals is $\bm{d}=(x,y,z)=|\bm{d}|(l,m,n)$, where $l$, $m$, and $n$ represent the directional cosines.
 In the AA-stacking bilayer, interlayer hopping direction satisfies $l=m=0$, indicated of $E_{xy,yz}=E_{xy,xz}=0$.
-Thus, the overlapping bands in both X and Y valleys are not affected by the interlayer hopping.
+Thus, the overlapping bands in both $X$ and $Y$ valleys are not affected by the interlayer hopping.
 However, in the $x$-sliding bilayer, interlayer hopping direction corresponds to $m = 0$.
 Under this condition, we obtain $E_{xy,yz}=ln(V_{dd\pi}-V_{dd\delta})$ and $E_{xy,xz}=0$.
 The non-zero value of $E_{xy,yz}$ creates a direct energy gap in the overlapped valence and conduction bands in the $X$ valley.
 Meanwhile, the zero value of $E_{xy,xz}$ suggests that the interlayer hopping has no impact on the band inversion in the $Y$ valley.
 Regarding the $y$-sliding bilayer, interlayer hopping with $l=0$ results in $E_{xy,xz}=mn(V_{dd\pi}-V_{dd\delta})$ and $E_{xy,yz}=0$, which induces a direct gap in the $Y$ valley.
-Thus, as shown in the Fig.\,2, interlayer orbital coupling selectively open the non-relativistic bandgap in the overlapped bands in one valley, and keep the other valley's electrons conducting.
-Since different orbitals of different magnetic sublattices contribute to the energy bands of different spins, the interlayer orbital coupling gives rise to spin-dependent interlayer coupling, as illustrated in the Fig.\,2.
-Especically, the spin-dependent interlayer coupling is universal in the M$_2$A$_2$B and M$_2$AA$^{\prime}$B altermagnet systems, which is beneficial to build the intrinsic antiferromagnetic half-metal.
+Thus, as shown in the Fig.\,3, interlayer orbital coupling selectively open the non-relativistic bandgap in the overlapped bands in one valley, and keep the other valley's electrons conducting.
+Since different orbitals of different magnetic sublattices contribute to the energy bands of different spins, the interlayer orbital coupling gives rise to spin-dependent interlayer coupling, as illustrated in the Fig.\,4.
+Our Wannier-function analysis reveal that the strength of interlayer hopping between $d_{xy}$ and $d_{yz}$ in the spin-up channel reaches 10.2\,meV, but the hopping between $d_{xy}$ and $d_{xz}$ in the spin-down channel is only 3.5\,meV.
+Especially, the spin-dependent interlayer coupling is universal in the M$_2$A$_2$B and M$_2$AA$^{\prime}$B altermagnet systems\cite{zhang2025sliding}, which is beneficial to build the intrinsic antiferromagnetic half-metal.

-Based on the discussions presented above, a simple effective model can be employed to characterize the ferrovalley states in the sliding bilayer.
+Based on the discussions presented above, a simple effective model can be employed to characterize the ferrovalley states in the sliding M$_2$A$_2$B or M$_2$AA$^{\prime}$B bilayer.
 The discussions begin with the effective Hamiltonian of M$_2$A$_2$B or M$_2$AA$^{\prime}$B monolayer\cite{PhysRevB.110.144412,fu2025strain}